tomjoht/tomjoht.github.io/_restapicourse/docapis_doc_code_samples.md

 ## REST APIs are language agnostic and interoperable

-One ingenius aspect of REST APIs is that they aren't tied to a specific programming language.
+One ingenious aspect of REST APIs is that they aren't tied to a specific programming language.
 Developers can code their applications in any language, from Java to Ruby to JavaScript, Python, C#, Ruby, Node JS, or something else.
 As long as they can make an HTTP web request in that language, they can use the API.
 The response from the web request will contain the data in either JSON or XML.

 ## Deciding which languages to show code samples in
 Because you can't really know which language your end users will be developing in, it's kind of fruitless to try to provide code samples in every language.
 Many APIs just show the format for submitting requests and a sample response, and they assume that developers will know how to submit HTTP requests in their particular programming language.